lazyparams/lazyparams/README.md

 //  ├─ twoParams int=2 CLASS ✔
 //  └─ twoParams int=2 RUNTIME ✔
 ```
-LazyParams notices that end-of-the-road is reached when `myInt` has value 3 or 4, making it necessary to choose `int=2` in the last couple of test repetitions to unlock the execution path that allows for the evaluation of the pending `myPolicy` values.
+LazyParams notices that end-of-the-road is reached when `myInt` has value 3 or 4, making it necessary to choose `int=2` in the last couple of test repetitions to unlock the execution path for evaluating the pending `myPolicy` values.

 In the above example, the condition that unlocks the execution path for introducing `myPolicy` is hardwired.
 However, even without a hardwired condition, it would still be possible for the repetition execution paths to unfold like this if `myInt` values 3 and 4 cause test failure before `myPolicy` is introduced.